Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

 ```

-- In the loaders section we need to indicate to *babel-loader* that it should take into account not only `js` but **`jsx`**, and that it should take into account React preset.
+- Next, in the loaders section, we need to indicate to *babel-loader* that it should not operate on `js` files but on **`jsx`** files, and that it should take into account React preset.

 ### ./webpack.config.js